-I haven’t seen many long stories, because I think they need to be worth the time I spend watching them, whenever I find they circle around the same tricks to go back and forth on the same situations (A Hundred Year’s Inheritance *cough cough*) I start feeling that maybe I should abandon them.
+I haven’t seen many long stories, because I think they need to be worth the time I spend watching them.
+Whenever I find they circle around the same tricks to go back and forth on the same situations (A Hundred Year’s Inheritance *cough cough*).
+I start feeling that maybe I should abandon them.
 But in the end, since I love analyzing them, the need of finishing them it’s sometimes worth the time.

-What I mean is that her ill manners could have been solved by a counselor, her life wasn’t as hard as everyone else’s around her, just because she was competitive she decided to sulk her own poison and spread the hate.
+What I mean is that her ill manners could have been solved by a counselor.
+Her life wasn’t as hard as everyone else’s around her.
+Just because she was competitive she decided to sulk her own poison and spread the hate.
 I tend not to like characters where their evilness is nothing but a decision.

 Now that I said that, from the 18th episode up, the story just kept getting stronger and more interesting, that usually happens when the main lead takes the strings of her life and stops being dumb.

-On the other hand traditional Korean food on this drama is a marvel to the eye, to the point that you would love to be able to just grab it from your screen.
+On the other hand traditional Korean food on this drama is a marvel to the eye.
+To the point that you would love to be able to just grab it from your screen.
 Too bad we can’t T_T

-A doctor and a traditional Korean food Master Chef have a lovely daughter called In Joo, they are going through some rough times and they take a trip to the sea.
+A doctor and a traditional Korean food Master Chef have a lovely daughter called In Joo.
+They are going through some rough times and they take a trip to the sea.
 When the mother finds out about his husband’s affair, she attempts suicide.
 When she was lying in her bed with her wrists cut open, the little girl sees her and runs scared.

 The girl that was lost was In Joo, but her real mother found the dancer’s daughter instead, whenever she saw her she forgot In Joo’s face, and assured that this little girl was the one that she gave birth to.
 After some investigation on his husband part, he decided to let his wife be happy with this girl that lost her mother too.

-The story will evolve around the famous and traditional Korean food restaurant, Arirang, its Master Chef is In Joo’s mother, Sung Do Hee, elected after she had a competition with her all time rival Baek Seol Hee, who lost a child when this event was taking place, and blames Do Hee for it.
+The story will evolve around the famous and traditional Korean food restaurant, Arirang.
+Its Master Chef is In Joo’s mother, Sung Do Hee, elected after she had a competition with her all time rival Baek Seol Hee.
+Who lost a child when this event was taking place, and blames Do Hee for it.

-In the meantime, In Joo, takes the daughter’s place and learns how to prepare all those delicious and eye appealing food, while the real girl was saved by a man that decided to take care of her (in his own ways), and grows up loving cooking but learning by herself.
+In the meantime, In Joo, takes the daughter’s place and learns how to prepare all those delicious and eye appealing food.
+While the real girl was saved by a man that decided to take care of her (in his own ways), and grows up loving cooking but learning by herself.